 Protect the joysticks on the remote controller when you pack the controller away during travel or storage in a bag or your pocket.

 I think joystick protectors are necessary safety equipment for DJI Mavic Pro and DJI Spark, but the most common product out there is crap in my opinion.
 Read further down why and which protector I recommend instead.
+If you have the DJI Smart Controller, read about protectors and extra equipment here.

 Why use joystick protection